flapjack/flapjack.io/oobetet.md

-The "Out Of Band, End To End Test" (oobetet) is a self-check mechanism that verifies the stream of events from the upstream event producers is current, and that flapjack is able to emit alerts in a timely fasion to a jabber multi user chat room.
+"Out Of Band, End To End Test" (oobetet) is a self-check mechanism that verifies the stream of events from the upstream event producers is current, and that flapjack is able to emit alerts in a timely fasion to a Jabber multi user chat room.

-The oobetet verifies this currency of the event stream by sitting in a jabber multi use chat room and watching for problem and recovery notifications for a specific check.
+Oobetet verifies this currency of the event stream by sitting in a Jabber multi user chat room and watching for problem and recovery notifications for a specific check.

-If the oobetet does not observe state changes within a certain timeframe, it fires an alert, via jabber and pagerduty.
+If oobetet does not observe state changes within a certain timeframe, it fires an alert, via Jabber and Pagerduty.

 This helps you identify when your upstream event producers have gotten stuck, e.g. Nagios has hung, the node has gone away, etc.

 ## How it works

-The oobetet works like this:
+Oobetet works like this:

 ![oobetet high level](artwork/oobetet-high-level.png)